 There is a recognized need to foster job creation and industrial space in the community, with a particular deficiency of large tract industrial space (approximately 100 acres and greater).
 Horizon 2020, the city and county's comprehensive long-range plan, identifies many goals, policies and strategies as to how to grow and develop the city of Lawrence and Douglas County as a whole.
 Chapter 7 - Industrial and Employment-Related Land Use of Horizon 2020 lists a strategy of "increasing the community's involvement in economic development in order to secure a job growth goal of 20,000 total new jobs in Douglas County by the year 2020".
-The K-10 & Farmer's Turnpike area can assist in reaching this goal by supporting areas for potential industrial and office/research development.
-The area lends itself as an ideal location for industrial and employment center development because of the access to both a federal interstate and a state highway.
+The K-10 & Farmer's Turnpike area can assist in reaching this goal by supporting areas for potential industrial and employment center development because of the access to both a federal interstate and a state highway.
 Additionally, there is an opportunity to develop large parcels on land that contains minimal slopes.
 The intent is not to locate all of those potential jobs within the planning area but to spread them out across the city and county in existing and new industrial areas to address the different needs of the potential employers.